 Kids: Previous owner stated he is good with children.
 Shelby has had limited exposure to children while in his foster home.
 He has met my 2 year old nephew and did well with him and didn’t react when my nephew petted him.
 Shelby also sits at the front door and watches children go by in the morning and afternoon as there is a school at the end of the street.
 He doesn’t react to them walking by or when they are loud and jumping around.

 Women: Shelby is friendly with women.

 Strangers: Shelby has met several strangers while on walks around the neighborhood and has been friendly to everyone he has met.

 Food: I feed all the dogs on a rotational diet.
 Which means they get a different brand of high quality food each month.
 I do this because I do not think that one brand can provide all the nutrients that they need.
 Just like one food can't provide us with all that we need...plus, who wants to eat the same thing every day?
 All dogs are fed breakfast (7 am) and dinner (5 pm), and are trained to eat out of their own bowl.
 Shelby was overweight when he came to his foster home and still needs to lose weight.
 I am currently feeding him a bit less to help him lose weight at a steady pace, but he would benefit from a lower calorie diet, one meant for weight loss.
-He is not food aggressive with people or other dogs and eats very slow.
+He eats very slow.
 He occasionally walks away from his bowl of food and comes back a few minutes later to finish.
-He does not attempt to eat food from the other dog’s bowls.
+He does great when eating around other dogs.
 He is also gentle when taking treats from your hand.